-This article about apps to document abuse as evidence was last updated in 2021.
+This article about apps to document abuse was last updated in 2022.

 If you are experiencing abuse in any form, from anybody, you have a right to take action.

 When you do this, you will need proof.